Leavenworth County Court Records

 - Protection from abuse and protection from stalking case files – certain portions may be sealed or restricted.

-Kansas Supreme Court Administrative Order 295 and Rule 123 govern electronic public access to court records and establish standards for redaction of sensitive personal information before records are made available online.
-Filers bear the responsibility of excluding protected information from documents submitted to the court.
+Kansas Supreme Court Administrative Order 295 and Rule 123 govern electronic public access to court records and set standards for redacting sensitive personal information before records appear online.
+Filers are responsible for excluding protected information from documents submitted to the court.

 Leavenworth County Criminal Court Records